neosynthetica/NEOSYNTHETICA/README.md

 # NEOSYNTHETICA.COM
-THis website is an ongoing project, where I can push my understanding of web design, and make a portfolio at the same time !
+This website is an ongoing project, where I can push my understanding of web design, and make a portfolio at the same time !